 At 8:20 (all times p.m.). on Nov.
-26, 2021, an unprecedented service disruption event occurred on Sound Transit's 1-Line service when a four-car Series 2 train stalled, came to an abrupt stop, and lost all power and HVAC systems.
+26, 2021, an unprecedented service disruption event occurred on Sound Transit's 1-Line service when a four-car Series 2 train stalled, came to an abrupt stop, and lost power and HVAC systems.
 This occurred shortly after the train departed northbound from University of Washington Station headed north to U District Station after the Apple Cup college football game.
 The train stalled in the northbound tunnel, approximately 1,000 feet north of University of Washington Station.
-The Audit Division is Sound Transit's independent assurance function that improves how the agency is operated and managed, ensuring public funds are managed transparently, and ultimately keeping employees, contractors and our riding public safe.